How to write to a file in Python

 file.writelines([line + "\n" for line in lines])--OUTPUT--No visible output - creates file with multiple lines of text

-- The key thing to remember is that
+- One key detail is that

 Advanced file writing operations